Docket Entries Since Last Update

 Most states allow employers to discipline or terminate employees for any reason that isn't otherwise prohibited by law.
 See State Comparison Chart: At-will Employment.
-That means that employers generally can require employees to wear personal protective equipment (PPE), undergo health and temperature screenings, and comply with other policies and practices designed to protect employees, contractors, customers, and visitors from the spread of Covid-19.
+That means that employers generally can require employees to get vaccinated, wear personal protective equipment (PPE), undergo health and temperature screenings, and comply with other policies and practices designed to protect employees, contractors, customers, and visitors from the spread of Covid-19.

-Employers that implement health and safety policies are still subject to discrimination, wage and hour, and other employment laws.
+Employers that do implement health and safety policies are still subject to discrimination, wage and hour, and other employment laws.
 Employers can and should implement progressive discipline policies for noncompliance and enforce those policies fairly and in accordance with applicable federal, state, and local laws.

-Employees with disabilities may be entitled to accommodations related to PPE, health screening, and other return-to-work issues.
+Employees with disabilities may be entitled to accommodations related to vaccination, PPE, health screening, and other return-to-work issues.
 If an employee requests an accommodation, their employer should engage in the interactive process to determine if accommodations, such as additional PPE, would allow the employee to safely return to the workplace.
 For more information on the interactive process, see ADA Reasonable Accommodation Interactive Process.

-If reasonable accommodations can't be found, present an undue hardship for employers, or if, even with accommodations, the employee poses a direct threat to themselves or their coworkers, the ADA allows the employer to prohibit the employee from returning to the workplace.
+If reasonable accommodations can't be found or present an undue hardship for employers, or if, even with accommodations, the employee poses a direct threat to themselves or their coworkers, the ADA allows the employer to prohibit the employee from returning to the workplace.
 See 42 U.S.C. §§ 12111 to 12112; 29 C.F.R. § 1630.9.

 For more information about what constitutes and undue hardship, see Assess Undue Hardship of Accommodation.